openbmc/openbmc/poky/documentation/ref-manual/migration-2.3.rst

 .. note::

-   For more information on Wic, see the "
-   Creating Partitioned Images Using Wic
-   " section in the Yocto Project Development Tasks Manual.
+   For more information on Wic, see the ":ref:`dev-manual/dev-manual-common-tasks:creating partitioned images using wic`" section in the Yocto Project Development Tasks Manual.

 -  *Default Output Directory Changed:* Wic's default output directory is now the current directory by default instead of the unusual